Spaceman-Labs/KIFHarness/readme.markdown

 Just like in the KIF example, you'll want to add the following code to your application delegate

 	#if RUN_KIF_TESTS
-	#import "EXTestController.h"
+	#import "KIFHarness.h"
 	#endif

-and the following code to the end of its -application:didFinishLaunchingWithOptions: method
+and the following code to the end of its `-application:didFinishLaunchingWithOptions:` method

 	#if RUN_KIF_TESTS
-    	[[EXTestController sharedInstance] startTestingWithCompletionBlock:^{
+    	[[KIFHarness sharedInstance] startTestingWithCompletionBlock:^{
-        	// Exit after the tests complete so that CI knows we're done exit([[EXTestController sharedInstance] failureCount]);
+			// Exit after the tests complete so that CI knows we're done exit([[KIFHarness sharedInstance] failureCount]);
     	}];
 	#endif